smudge/decks/railsconf-2021.md

 I mean anything that does meaningful persistence work internally.

 Maybe that means a controller action.
 Maybe you're using model callbacks.

-At Betterment, we use a kind of Service Object.
-We call them "Resource Models"
+Doesn't matter.
+It saves stuff.
+It's a "save" method.

 ---
 class: center, middle